Multi Script

 ---|

-Create any type of MIDI event |
+Create any type of MIDI event. |

 Remarks

-If you simply want to change the MIDI channel and/or any of the MIDI bytes, you can also use
+If you simply want to change the MIDI channel and/or any of the MIDI bytes, you can use

 set_event_par()